STINGING INSECT GUIDE

 | Flight season in Central Texas | Late June through early September, peak July–August |

-Identification
+Identification #

 Distinguishing features:

-Not a hornet, despite the nicknames
+Not a hornet, despite the nicknames #

-The "murder hornet" confusion
+The "murder hornet" confusion #

 For the record:

-- Every "giant hornet" encountered in Texas in July and August is a cicada killer
+- Every "giant hornet" encountered in Texas in July and August is a cicada killer.

-Biology and behavior
+Biology and behavior #

-Solitary nesters that cluster
+Solitary nesters that cluster #

-The annual cycle
+The annual cycle #

 Cicada killers have one generation per year in Central Texas:

-- Winter: Pupae dormant underground.
+- Winter: Pupae stay dormant underground.

-Male territorial behavior — the aerial combat display
+Male territorial behavior — the aerial combat display #

 The behavior looks genuinely threatening.
 A giant wasp diving at your face is startling.
 But:

-The "buzz as threat" phenomenon
+The "buzz as threat" phenomenon #

-Female hunting — the cicada hunt
+Female hunting — the cicada hunt #

-Sex determination by food ration
+Sex determination by food ration #

-Here is a genuinely cool detail: the mother cicada killer can determine the sex of her offspring by adjusting how much food she provides per cell.
+Here’s a genuinely cool detail: the mother cicada killer can determine the sex of her offspring by adjusting how much food she provides per cell.

-Local context — San Antonio and the Hill Country
+Local context — San Antonio and the Hill Country #

 Where they show up locally:

-Risk to humans and pets
+Risk to humans and pets #

-Treatment approach
+Treatment approach #

-- Killing female cicada killers won't prevent next year's emergence — larvae are already underground in sealed cells and will develop regardless.
+- Taking out female cicada killers won't stop them from showing up next year — their larvae are already buried underground in sealed cells and will grow up no matter what.

 When treatment is genuinely warranted:

-Odd, funny, and genuinely true
+Odd, funny, and genuinely true #

 - Cicada killers can carry more than their own body weight in flight.
 A 2-inch female weighing about 1.5 grams can fly with a paralyzed cicada weighing 3 grams or more.
 This is an aeronautical achievement — the ratio of payload to self-weight exceeds that of most cargo aircraft.
 Researchers have described the flight as "a controlled crash" because the wasp typically launches from a tree and glides with marginal lift rather than attempting powered flight with the cicada.